cap-js/mcp-server/README.md

 ### `search_docs`

-This tool searches through preprocessed CAP documentation from capire (static), stored as embeddings.
-The embeddings are created from documentation chunks with a focus on code snippets.
+This tool searches through preprocessed CAP documentation from capire with a focus on code snippets, stored as embeddings.

 ## Support, Feedback, Contributing